 Established on 1 January 2023, our work spans numerous portfolios, supporting departmental ministers and operating across metropolitan, regional and international offices.
 We oversee various public entities, including public corporations, regulatory authorities and specialist boards.

-The Department strongly encourages applications from Aboriginal and Torres Strait Islander people and offers reasonable adjustments for applicants with disabilities.
+The Department welcomes and encourages applications from diverse applicants, including Aboriginal and Torres Strait Islander peoples, refugees or asylum seekers, people from culturally and linguistically diverse (CALD) backgrounds, LGBTIQ+ people and people with disability.
+All roles at DJSIR can be worked flexibly and we offer reasonable adjustments for applicants with disabilities.

-* Ongoing role, Full time (flexibility may be available)
+* Usual hours of work: Full time (flexibility may be available)

-* Usual work location: 289 Wellington Parade South, East Melbourne VIC 3003 (flexibility may be available)
+* Usual work location: 121 Exhibition Street, Melbourne (flexibility may be available)

 The Role